ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 cannot decrypt the handed-over private key either.
-As noted above, if the forwarding node had completely replaced the ephemeral public key of either side, then the peerswap does not continue.
+As noted above, if the forwarding node had completely replaced the ephemeral public key of either side, then the peerswap does not continue, and would abort before either side can perform a private key handover.

-Even if the forwarding node *were* to get the handed-over private key, two private keys are needed anyway.
+Even if the forwarding node *were* to get the handed-over private key, two private keys are needed anyway, not just one, and normal private key handover only hands over one key.

 [SIDEPOOL-06 Secure Private Key Handover]: ./06-htlcs.md#secure-private-key-handover

-Finally, there is no way for an endpoint acceptor, or an endpoint offerrer, to determine if its direct peer in the peerwswap is actually forwarding the peerswap or not.
-The forwarder acts as a proxy.
+Finally, there is no way for an endpoint acceptor, or an endpoint offerrer, to determine if its direct peer in the peerwswap is actually forwarding the peerswap or not, as the forwarder acts as a proxy.
 There exists a virtualization argument:
 Any security flaw that exists in the forwarded case must by necessity exist in the non-forwaded case, as neither endpoint can be certain that they are talking to a proxy or not.
-In other words, a "real" endpoint offerrer or acceptor can be composed of multiple smaller components, one of which is directly talking to the "real" endpoint offerrer or acceptor and translating its communication in other ways to other components, and if the protocol is secure in that basic case, it is also secure in the case that the directly-communicating node is a full Lightning Network node.
+In other words, a "real" endpoint offerrer or acceptor can be composed of multiple smaller components, one of which is directly talking to the other "real" endpoint acceptor or offerrer and translating its communication to other components of the node, and if the protocol is secure in the non-forwarded case, it is also secure in the case that the directly-communicating node is a full Lightning Network node translating its communication to another full Lightning Network node.
+Both "real" endpoints need to validate the information it receives over the peerswap-in-sidepool protocol vs. what happens in the sidepool output state regardless of whether or not forwarding occurred, and if validation succeeds, it does not matter to it whether the protocol was done via proxy (forwarding) or directly.

 Protocol Flow Detail
 ====================